BinaryMuse/fluxxor/examples/carousel/README.md

 Components
 ----------

-* `Application` - The top-level component that maintains state from the stores using `Fluxbox.StoreWatchMixin`
+* `Application` - The top-level component that maintains state from the stores using `Fluxxor.StoreWatchMixin`
 * `Carousel` - The actual image carousel itself; all data is passed as props, and user interaction is propagated back to `Application`
 * `ImageForm` - A small form for adding images to the carousel; user interaction is propagated back to `Application`

 ---

 In this small application, only the top level `Application` component requires access to the Flux data.
-However, since `Application` mixes in `Fluxbox.FluxMixin`, any descendants of `Application` with the `Fluxbox.FluxChildMixin` would automatically have access to the `Fluxbox.Flux` instance via `this.getFlux()`.
+However, since `Application` mixes in `Fluxxor.FluxMixin`, any descendants of `Application` with the `Fluxxor.FluxChildMixin` would automatically have access to the `Fluxxor.Flux` instance via `this.getFlux()`.